Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

 As a platform operator, you can work with your Tanzu Kubernetes Grid administrator to register a management cluster with VMware Tanzu Mission Control to enable lifecycle management of its workload clusters.

-When you register a management cluster, you create secure connection to Tanzu Mission Control that allows you to subsequently bring its workload clusters under management, assign them to cluster groups, and apply policies.
+When you register a management cluster, you create a secure connection to Tanzu Mission Control that allows you to subsequently bring its workload clusters under management, assign them to cluster groups, and apply policies.
 You can also manage the entire lifecycle of your clusters (including create, update, and delete) from Tanzu Mission Control.

 1. In the Tanzu Mission Control console, click **_Administration_** in the left navigation pane.